Perry Riley: Washington Redskins

-2010 season

-Riley was selected by the Washington Redskins in the fourth round (103rd overall) of the 2010 NFL Draft.
+Riley was selected by the Washington Redskins in the fourth round (103rd overall) of the 2010 NFL draft.
 He was signed to a contract on June 18, 2010.
 He was inactive most of the 2010 season.
 He played very well during times that he was on the field, but also made costly penalties, most notably he committed a 15-yard block in the back penalty against the Minnesota Vikings, nullifying Brandon Banks' punt return touchdown that would have won the game.

-2011 season

 In the 2011 season, Riley would have his first career start in Week 10 against the Miami Dolphins.
 He would continue being the starting right inside linebacker in place of Rocky McIntosh.
 In Week 16 against the Minnesota Vikings, Riley recorded his first career sack.
 Riley finished the season playing all 16 games, starting eight of them, and recording 68 combined tackles, one sack, and four pass breakups.

-2012 season

 Riley maintained his starting position at the right inside linebacker position by the start of the 2012 season.
 In Week 2 against the St. Louis Rams, he recorded his first career forced fumble from wide receiver Danny Amendola, which was recovered by Josh Wilson and returned 30 yards for a touchdown.

-2013 season

 Riley continued to start at the "Ted" inside linebacker position at the start of the 2013 season.
 He recorded his first career interception on Kansas City Chiefs backup quarterback Chase Daniel in a Week 14 loss.
 Long-time defensive captain, London Fletcher, personally supported that the Redskins re-sign Riley after the season when Riley would become a free agent.
 During Fletcher's retirement announcement, he announced his confidence in Riley's abilities and stated "But as this season has gone, I really wanted to help Perry Riley develop a little bit more.
 I think he’s at that point where Perry doesn’t need me anymore.
 He’s that player that I know he can be."

-2014 season

 Riley was set to become a free agent in 2014, and it was announced on the day before free agency began that Riley had re-signed with the Redskins to a three-year, $13 million contract.

-2016 season

 He was released by the Redskins on August 30, 2016.